jappeace/jappeaceApplication/content/pragmatic-haskell-message-servant.md

 Perhaps that's why the theorists avoid IO 🤔.

 # In conclusion
-A lot was encountered in this blogpost without going into much theory.
+Without going into much theory, we dealt with `IO`.
-We learned that haskell is primarly dealing with containers.
-We saw `liftIO`, to put certain functions in `IO` rather than the return type.
+For example we saw that haskell is about dealing with containers, to put certain functions in `IO` rather than the return type, one uses `liftIO`.
-Also use of `do` notation was seen, which is used a lot.
+`do` notation was also encountered, which makes working with monads easier.
 Now we can affect the world with our programs trough IO!

 The complete code can be found [here](https://github.com/jappeace/awesome-project-name/tree/simple-servent-setup).
-In the future we shall attach this simple webserver to a database.
+In the future we shall attach this simple web server to a database.